idobenshaul10/SoftPandas/README.md

 # SoftPandas

 ### TODO:
-1. Add saving methods for SoftDataFrame
+1. ~~Add saving methods for SoftDataFrame~~
+2. Method for adding new columns
-2. Add dealing with Nans
+3. Add dealing with Nans
-3. Batching of initial encoding -
+4. Batching of initial encoding -
    - don't do it one by one
    - use device (cuda, mps, tpu, etc.)
-4. make into a package
+5. make into a package
    - requirements file